Jurassic Park video games

 Numerous video games based on the Jurassic Park franchise have been released.
 Developers Ocean Software, BlueSky Software and Sega produced various games in 1993, coinciding with the first film, Jurassic Park.
 In 1997, several developers, including DreamWorks Interactive and Appaloosa Interactive, produced various games for nine different platforms to coincide with the release of the film The Lost World: Jurassic Park.

 For the 2001 film, Jurassic Park III, a total of seven games were produced, including three for the Game Boy Advance and three PC games.
 A park-building game, Jurassic Park: Operation Genesis, was released in 2003.
 Jurassic Park: The Game, released in 2011, takes place after the events of the first film.
 Lego Jurassic World was released in 2015 and is based on the first four films.
 Subsequent games have continued to use the Jurassic World name, including Jurassic World Evolution, another park-building game that was released in 2018.

-A number of other video games, not based directly on any of the films, have also been released since 1994.
+Since 1994, a number of other video games, not based directly on any of the films, have also been released.